samstarling/blog.lawrencejones.dev/_posts/2023-01-29-status-pages.md

 </div>

 What's going on here, then?
-What does Cooper mean by "primary purpose ... is to convey to customers whether they'll be receiving funds"?
+What does Cooper mean by "primary purpose ... is to convey to customers whether they'll be receiving refunds"?

 ## B2B and ELAs